Category Archives: Travel

 Summer is definitely the best time of year to go if you are looking for the warmest and driest time of year.
 Or if you want to drive the entire Ring Road around the country, which is very difficult in the winter or even shoulder seasons due to wind, rain, and snow.
 Temperatures in the fall are actually quite mild with the average high temperature in September in the 50s and 40s in October.
 We traveled in the last week of October 2022 and returned in early November.
 The temperature was typically around 45* and even at night hovered around 32* F. Now, Icelandic wind is a different story all together and gives you a wind chill that we never measured – except in expletives preceding the word cold.

 There is much variability and quick shifts throughout each day during the Fall.
 It’s said that you may experience all four seasons within a single day in Iceland in the fall.
 We experienced about three gorgeous, sunny days and clear skies at night but then as we traveled south to Vík and further east towards Vatnajökull Glacier and Höfn, we experienced the rain and wind that is so stereotypical of Iceland.
-But with proper attire (keep reading or jump to that section now), it is definitely manageable.
+But with proper attire (keep reading!
+I address this in the next section), it is definitely manageable.

 Driving